GoodnessJames/Data-Analyst-Documentary/my-progress-tracker/goals.md

 **Topics covered:**
 STRING Functions
-CASE Statements
-SUBQUERIES

-**Result:** I learned how to use strings, case statements, and subqueries.
+**Result:** I learned how to use string functions on strings and string column data.
+I couldn't check off case statements and subqueries.

 --